Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity

 Similarly, assume that $cd\in E(H-N_H[x])$ so that $c\Leftarrow u \Rightarrow d$ for some vertex $u\in V\backslash \{x\}$.
 Let $u=x_0,x_1,\ldots, x_k=c$ be the vertices of the dipath from $u$ to $c$.
 If $x_i\in N_H[x]$ for some $0\leq i\leq k$, then there exists $w\in V$ such that $x_i\Leftarrow w \Rightarrow x$.
 However, this implies $c\in N_H[x]$, since $w\in A[c]\cap A[x]$, which is not possible.

-Therefore, the vertex $x$ is a shedding vertex of $H$ for which $H-x$ and $H-N_H[x]$ are common-enemy graphs; hence, the vertex decomposability and codismantlability of $CE(\ve{G})$ both follow by an induction. \end{proof}
+Therefore, the vertex $x$ is a shedding vertex of $H$ for which $H-x$ and $H-N_H[x]$ are common-enemy graphs of acyclic digraphs; hence, the vertex-decomposability and codismantlability of $CE(\ve{G})$ both follow by an induction. \end{proof}

-Acyclic digraphs are naturally arisen when we consider cover digraphs of partially ordered sets (poset for short).
-In this context, the notion of common-enemy graphs corresponds to a well-known class of graphs.
-In detail, let $P=(X,\leq)$ be a (finite) poset.
-The upper-bound graph $UB(P)$ of $P$ is defined to be the graph on $X$ with $xy\in E(UB(P))$, where $x\neq y$ and there exists $z\in X$ such that $x,y\leq z$ (see~\cite{MZ}).
+Acyclic digraphs naturally arise when we consider cover digraphs of partially ordered sets (poset for short).
+We recall that if $P=(X,\leq)$ is a (finite) poset with $x,y\in X$ such that $x\neq y$, then $x$ covers $y$ in $P$, if $y\leq x$ and there exists no $z\in X\backslash \{x,y\}$ satisfying $y<z<x$.
+Then, the cover digraph $\cov(P)$ of $P$ is defined to be the digraph on $X$ such that $xy\in E(\cov(P))$ if and only if $x\neq y$ and $x$ covers $y$ in $P$.
+In the context of cover digraphs, the notion of common-enemy graphs corresponds to a well-known class of graphs.
+In detail, the upper-bound graph $UB(P)$ of $P$ is defined to be the graph on $X$ with $xy\in E(UB(P))$, where $x\neq y$ and there exists $z\in X$ such that $x,y\leq z$ (see~\cite{MZ}).
 Therefore, the following is a consequence of Theorem~\ref{thm:cf-acyclic}.